Very good performance/price ratio for a $1000-$1100 gaming laptop, along with good feature-set (connection ports selection, ok speakers and keyboard)

 The connection ports selection is pretty good, including a Thunderbolt 3 port (USB Type-C form), mDP, HDMI 2.0, 3xUSB 3.0.
 The thunderbolt 3 can be used as a hub for many other connection, if needed.

 Keyboard.
-The keyboard is generally comfortable, but it’s a high quality keyboard.
+The keyboard is generally comfortable, but it’s not a high quality keyboard.
 Good: key spacing, stroke response, good enough travel depth, even feeling across the keys and form keyboard surface.
 Also, configurable color blocks.
 Bad: Feedback and resistance could be higher to give a better sense of typing and allow faster and more precise typing (= less finger pains).
 Important to say, again, that it’s not that different from many other keyboard in gaming laptops.
 Anyway, the keyboard felt rather good and I enjoyed using it.

 Touchpad.
 The touchpad was relatively responsive and large enough.
 That’s an average touchpad implemented well.
 The two buttons are integrated under the surface.